Religious Confucianism: Civil War to modern era views

+Other (non-Chinese) views on Confucianism

 The OER Project views Confucianism as a religion.
 In a book vetted by Bill Gates and other OER Project members called Big History, its authors defend this stance by discussing how Confucianists historically tried to proselytize to others and also fought wars to enforce the belief system on others and enforce specific versions of it.

 Yuval Noah Harari also views the belief system as a religion, although one that venerates nature and Confucianists' view on rationality and what the natural order is instead of what he considers as a religion that revolves around a deity or deities, such as Christianity and some branches of Hinduism.
 He also classes movements like communism and humanism as religions by the same definition to make a point, which has been criticized.

 Kelly James Clark argued that Confucius himself saw Tiān as an anthropomorphic god in a religious manner that Clark hypothetically refers to as "Heavenly Supreme Emperor", although most other scholars on Confucianism disagree with this view.

+Georg Wilhelm Friedrich Hegel notes that Confucianism is a natural religion of magic where the Emperor acts as the 'supreme magician'.